pktmasseta/pktmasseta.github.io/_rush/index.md

     date: Feb 6th
     events:
       - name: <a href="https://peck.bot/kickoff" target="_blank">IFC Kickoff</a>
-        description: Join us for the official start of rush on Gather.town!
+        description: "Join us for the official start of rush on Gather.town!"
         start: 3:00pm
         end: 4:00pm
       - name: <a href="https://peck.bot/open-house" target="_blank">Open House</a>
-        description: Meet the brothers, learn more about our community, and ask us anything you're curious about at the PKT Open House!
+        description: "Meet the brothers, learn more about our community, and ask us anything you're curious about at the PKT Open House!"
         start: 4:00pm
         end: 6:00pm
       - name: <a href="https://peck.bot/family-feud" target="_blank">Family Feud Tournament</a>
-        description: Bringing back one of our favorite Fall events, bigger and better than ever before - Family Feud Night!
+        description: "Bringing back one of our favorite Fall events, bigger and better than ever before - Family Feud Night!
 You're welcome to sign up as a team or as an individual.
 Do you have what it takes to emerge a champion?
-Prizes for winning team.
+Prizes for winning team."
         start: 8:00pm
         end: 10:00pm
       - name: <a href="https://peck.bot/pktheater" target="_blank">PKTheater</a>
-        description: Engineered by PKT's finest, the PKTheater takes virtual watch parties to the next level.
-Join us on Gather, wear your favorite hoodie, sit back and enjoy the show!
+        description: "Engineered by PKT's finest, the PKTheater takes virtual watch parties to the next level.
+Join us on Gather, wear your favorite hoodie, sit back and enjoy the show!"
         start: 10:30pm
         end: 12:30am
   - day: Sunday
     date: Feb 7th
     events:
       - name: <a href="https://peck.bot/house-call" target="_blank">House Call</a>
-        description: Rise and shine!
-Join us for a live-streamed tour of the PKT house by our Graduate Resident Advisor, who's also a licensed DJ and might just be spinning tracks in-between.
+        description: "Rise and shine!
+Join us for a live-streamed tour of the PKT house by our Graduate Resident Advisor, who's also a licensed DJ and might just be spinning tracks in-between."
         start: 10:30am
         end: 11:30am
       - name: <a href="https://peck.bot/uno" target="_blank">Uno!</a>
-        description: Poker's cousin, the game of UNO is likewise one of pure skill - come show the brothers of PKT that you have what it takes to use all your cards, throw down some draw 4's, and emerge victorious!
+        description: "Poker's cousin, the game of UNO is likewise one of pure skill - come show the brothers of PKT that you have what it takes to use all your cards, throw down some draw 4's, and emerge victorious!"
         start: 1:00pm
         end: 2:00pm
       - name: <a href="https://peck.bot/parents" target="_blank">Parents Info Session</a>
-        description: Interested in rushing and want to give your parents more information about Greek life at MIT?
+        description: "Interested in rushing and want to give your parents more information about Greek life at MIT?
 Then this event is for you!
-We'll be providing an overview of our community and answering any questions you or your family might have.
+We'll be providing an overview of our community and answering any questions you or your family might have."
         start: 3:30pm
         end: 4:30pm
       - name: <a href="https://peck.bot/dance" target="_blank">Dance Workshop</a>
-        description: Come through for cardio and a good time with some of our more talented brothers and house friends!
-We'll have moves from salsa, bachata, hip hop and more - absolutely no experience required.
+        description: "Come through for cardio and a good time with some of our more talented brothers and house friends!
+We'll have moves from salsa, bachata, hip hop and more - absolutely no experience required."
         start: 5:00pm
         end: 6:00pm
       - name: PoKer Training (excl.)
-        description: Learn everything from the basics to top-tier strategies from our poker sharks before the big tournament!
+        description: "Learn everything from the basics to top-tier strategies from our poker sharks before the big tournament!"
         start: 7:00pm
         end: 8:00pm
       - name: <a href="https://peck.bot/poker" target="_blank">Super Bowl Poker Tournament</a>
-        description: Our signature rush event: the annual Phi Kappa Theta Poker Tournament!
-Join the brothers and friends of PKT to play for prizes like a computer monitor, headphones, and speaker, and stick around to watch the Super Bowl!
+        description: "Our signature rush event: the annual Phi Kappa Theta Poker Tournament!
+Join the brothers and friends of PKT to play for prizes like a computer monitor, headphones, and speaker, and stick around to watch the Super Bowl!"
         start: 8:00pm
         end: 10:00pm
 ---